Greeley

 What was Greeley like a long time ago?
 Why did people come to Greeley?

 Did dinosaurs live near Greeley?
 There is a timeline and several multimedia tours on this page.
-Other pages are linked from this one.
 Learn about the Spanish Colony and the Greeley Grays or how East Memorial got its name.

 People

 Learn about Nathan Meeker, the Ute Princess Shawsheen, Ken Monfort, Bessie Smith, W.D.
-Farr and Rattlesnake Kate.
+Farr, Dr. Ella Mead, Rattlesnake Kate and others.
 Why are they important to our city?

 Activities

-"There's nothing to do...." is a common cry of the people in Greeley, but this page will show you that Greeley has many activities available for its citizens and visitors to participate in.
+"There's nothing to do...." is a common cry of the people in Greeley, but this page will show you that there are many activities to do in Greeley.

 Recreation

 What do people do for fun in Greeley?
-You will learn that there are many ways for people to have fun in Greeley!
-The new Funplex and Ice Haus are found here.
+You will learn that there are many ways for people to have fun here!

 Landmarks

 Greeley has several important landmarks.
-This page has information and multimedia files on the museums in town.
+This page has information and multi-media files on the museums in town.
 Come take some Virtual Fieldtrips!
-We have a new City Museum.
-See what is there.

 Location